FROM JUSTIFICATION TO GLORIFICATION

 We have entered fully into the following:

-Now we are prepared for glorification at the side of, together with, the Lord Jesus Christ.
+Now we are prepared for glorification at the side of, and together with, the Lord Jesus Christ.

 The Lord Jesus Christ always is glorified together with the Father.
 As the Father is glorified (lifted up in glory and preeminence) the Lord Jesus is glorified.